 21st Century: The world is only a playground

-The DVD-CD-ROM dominated the early years of the 21st Century.
-This has revolutionized the way that online games are played.
-New gaming systems like the Sony Play Station and Microsoft X-box offer networking capabilities that allow people to play together in real-time from anywhere in the world.
-These online games are now possible thanks to the exponentially increasing availability of broadband Internet.
+The 21st century’s first years were dominated by the DVD-CD-ROM.
+This revolutionized how online games are played.
+The new gaming systems, such as the Microsoft X-box and the Sony Play Station, offer networking capabilities that enable people to play together from any location in the world.
+This is possible because of the increasing availability and quality of broadband Internet.

-Online gaming technology is constantly changing.
-This means that the products you purchase today may be obsolete in the next year.
-The resale market for online games is vast of severe gamers.
-This is another aspect of the ever-changing world of online games.
+Online gaming technology is always changing.
+The products you buy today could be obsolete next year.
+Online gamers have a large resale market.
+This is just one aspect of the constantly-evolving world of online gaming.